theantihero/terraform-practice/.github/GITHUB_ACTIONS.md

 ### For Pull Requests:
 1. Create PR with Terraform changes
-2. Workflow automatically runs validation and planning
+2. Workflow automatically runs validation, planning, and posts plan as PR comment
 3. Plan output is posted as PR comment with status
 4. Only validate and plan jobs run

 ### For Main Branch:
 1. Push changes to main branch
-2. Workflow validates and applies changes automatically
+2. Workflow validates, plans, and applies changes automatically
 3. Success notification includes service URLs
-4. Only validate and apply jobs run
+4. All jobs run: validate, plan, and apply

 ### For Destruction:
 1. Go to Actions tab